near/nft-bid-market/quick-reference.md

 ```
 For this example we created bids with duration equal to 0.1 second and canceled them.

-It is possible to refund a specific bid:
+It is possible to refund a specific bid (if it is ended):
 ```bash
 near call $MARKET_CONTRACT_ID offer '{"nft_contract_id": "'$NFT_CONTRACT_ID'", "token_id": "1:3", "ft_token_id": "near", "start": null, "duration": "100000000"}' --accountId $ALICE --depositYocto 700 --gas 200000000000000
 near view $MARKET_CONTRACT_ID get_sale '{"nft_contract_token": "'$NFT_CONTRACT_ID'||1:3"}'